zaptree/mirror-mirror/README.md

 ## Getting started

-* Create a local config file in the root named `config.js` and paste the javascript from below
+* Create a local config file in the root named `mirror-mirror.config.js` and paste the javascript from below or rename `sample.config.js` to `mirror-mirror.config.js`

 ```
 module.exports = {